lifeisstillgood/softwaremind/docs/newbook/intro.rst

   This antognism will be paramount for future.
 Piketty - can we beat him down?
   Can we over come priviledge?
 SEC approach - legistlate priviledge into being good.
 But leave them enough to make it worth thier while?
 THreat of digital currency.
 The example of cryptocurrency as why we have regulatioon and crime (see Sherlock holmes stories about bank failures)

+autism and rukes
+- fristrationnof bureaucracy and lack of what rukes and where to look it empowers thise innpower, but rikes take away power and priviledge

+software is operationalmrules - the advantages outweigh cost of openness esp when closed approach goves priviledge

 * improving organistions
   COders are new managers
   Management - model, monitor, mentor, maintain.
 Mgmt is being disaggregated.